onflow/flow/flips/20211208-cadence-remove-optional-reference.md

 This worked without issue when the indexed access succeeded, but if the access would have returned `nil`, users were able to access the fields of the non-`nil` case of the optional value, which was unsafe and caused a crash at runtime.

-This FLIP proposes to remove this special case, treating the result of an indexed access the same as any other optional value, and not allowing users to directly create references to them.
+This FLIP proposes that instead of creating a reference to the result of the access and assuming that the access succeeded, instead the reference itself will be optional.
+In the case where the access succeeded, the reference will point to the value that was returned, and when it failed, the reference itself will be `nil` (as opposed to a reference to `nil`).

 So, the following code would now be a type error, where it was not before: